learn-co-curriculum/cssi-2-javascript-objects-walkthrough/README.md

 ```
 Exercise: Now create an object with at least 4 associated pairs and assign it to a variable.
 What did you make?

-<a href='https://learn.co/lessons/cssi-2-javascript-objects-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-2-javascript-objects-walkthrough' title='Objects'>Objects</a> on Learn.co and start learning to code for free.</p>